-After a menstrual holiday of about year (longer if you breastfeed), there comes a time when your periods arrive again.
+Menstruating after giving birth probably won’t be the same as it was before you got pregnant.
+What to expect of postpartum periods?
+After a ‘menstrual holiday’ of about year (longer if you breastfeed), there comes a time when your periods arrive again.
 And these postpartum periods can be a bit different than before giving birth…

 The return of the period